 Then again, I wonder what my neighbor would have said if he had seen my emergency food store, because I’ve been steadily building that for awhile now.
 How big is it?
 Well, I currently have enough calories stored up to keep my family of four fed for about 180 days.

 Bounding the Problem

-When I began my quest to begin building my emergency food stores, the first two questions I had to answer were:
+When I started my quest to build an emergency food store, the first two questions I asked myself were:

 - How long did I want the food supply to last?

 - How much food would it take to meet that goal for a family of four?